What is the definition of a Medigap policy?

 Prepare for the Florida 4-40 Customer Representative License Test.
 Utilize flashcards and multiple choice questions with hints and explanations.
 Be ready to excel in your exam!

-A Medigap policy is specifically designed to supplement Medicare by covering medical costs that are not paid for by the federal Medicare program.
-This includes co-payments, deductibles, and other gaps in coverage that Medicare may leave for beneficiaries.
-Such policies provide essential financial support for healthcare expenses, helping to reduce out-of-pocket costs for individuals who are eligible for Medicare.
+A Medigap policy is specifically designed to supplement Medicare coverage by covering medical costs that are not fully paid for under the federal Medicare program.
+This type of insurance helps cover out-of-pocket expenses that include copayments, coinsurance, and deductibles that a Medicare beneficiary may incur.

 Subscribe